 This lesson approaches the post-war period from the perspective of the Native Americans and their ill-defined position in the new political landscape.
 In his speech Cornplanter reminds Washington that, as was the case with most of the Six Nations, the Seneca saw the American Revolution as a civil war and resisted becoming involved, even though they eventually declared a side.
 Based on their previous trade and diplomatic relations with Great Britain, the Seneca stood against the Rebels, which meant that after the Revolution they were forced to accept the role of a defeated nation.
 Cornplanter asks Washington to clarify the position of the Seneca and to honor treaty obligations of the past.
 His speech allows students to see the American victory in 1783 through a different lens, discovering the unsettling effects of the victory through the eyes of the Six Nations.

 This lesson is divided into two parts, both accessible below.
-The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, an optional follow-up assignment, and access to two interactive exercises.
-The first allows students to explore vocabulary in context, while the second provides a review of Cornplanter’s main arguments.
+The teacher’s guide includes a background note, the text analysis with responses to the close reading questions, an optional follow-up assignment, and access to three interactive exercises.
+The first is a review of vocabulary.
+The second allows students to compare their thinking with Cornplanter’s, while the third provides a review of his main arguments.
 The student’s version, an interactive worksheet that can be e-mailed, contains all of the above except the responses to the close reading questions and the follow-up assignment.

 |Teacher’s Guide (continues below)

 - What kind of text are we dealing with?